Maryland Junior College Athletic Conference

-The Maryland Junior College Athletic Conference (MD JUCO) is a sports association for junior colleges in the National Junior College Athletic Association (NJCAA).
+The Maryland Junior College Athletic Conference (MD JUCO) is a member conference of the National Junior College Athletic Association (NJCAA).
 It belongs to Region XX (20) of the NJCAA.
 Chartered in the late 1960s, the MD JUCO is composed of 17 community colleges in the U.S. State of Maryland.

 Member schools

 Current members

-The MD JUCO currently has 17 full members, all but two are public schools:
+The MD JUCO currently has 17 full members, all of which are public schools: